GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-28-creating-opal-tools.md

 ### Discovery Endpoint

 The discovery endpoint must return a JSON object containing an array of functions.
-Each function in this array is a description for your tool.
+Each function in this array describes a tool.
 Each entry must specify a name, description, an array of parameters, an endpoint relative to the discovery endpoint, a desired HTTP method and an optional array of auth_requirements.
 The description is especially important here as it will help Opal understand the scope and intent of your tool, getting this right is essential.

-- **name**: This is the name of your tool and should be all one word and be as unique.
+- **name**: This is the name of your tool and should be all one word and unique.
 - **description**: This description will help Opal understand the intent for your tool, it's important that this is meaningful.
 - **parameters**: This is a list of parameters Opal should send to your endpoint.
   - **name**: This is the name of the parameter, this should match the case you expect to receive the data on.